Dnisde/Smart-Door-Guardian/README.md

 ## Introduction

-In this project, we plan to build a smart door guardian system that allows the user to enter  the home without bringing the key.
-In the meantime, the system is mainly designed by enhancing the security of the home and integrating techniques of the networking and physical world between devices and devices.
+In this project, we designed and created a smart door guardian system that allows the users to enter their home without bringing the key.
+In the meantime, the system is mainly designed by enhancing the security of the home and implementing networkings between devices.
 The smart guardian system uses real-time face recognition as a primary option, that identifies whether the person is the host or not.
 The system also supports the recognition of the voice by asking user to provide voice password through a microphone.

 ## System Workflow